 Remember that it's ideal for everyone involved with condom use to know the right way to use them and how to put them on.
 Not only can putting them on for a partner make condoms feel like part of sexual activity, rather than an interruption, we all have different levels of experience and skill with condoms, as well as different levels of condom education.
 So, if both people know how, and one person is doing something wrong, rather than finding out the hard way, the other person can easily make a correction so condoms work as well as you want them to, every time.

-Don't forget about the female condom!
-If no matter what you do, male condoms (and we know, this female/male language doesn't make a lot of sense, and certainly isn't very inclusive, but it's what they're called right now) don't seem to work out for you, try a female condom to see if that works better.
-Female condoms are non-latex, and far roomier at the base and through the shaft than male condoms are, and they can also be inserted well in advance of intercourse to help you avoid game-time fumbles.
-As well, if you or a partner prefer not to withdraw soon after intercourse, that's okay with female condoms in a way it isn't with male condoms, which are more likely to break or slip off when withdrawal doesn't happen soon, or if intercourse is something you continue after ejaculation.
-Female condoms can be a bit tougher to find (your currently need a prescription to get them in the U.S.), so if you want to try them and are having a hard time finding them, check in with your local sexual health or family planning clinic.
+If no matter what you do, outside (male) condoms don't seem to work out for you, try an internal condom to see if that works better.
+Internal condoms are non-latex, and far roomier at the base and through the shaft than external condoms are, and they can also be inserted well in advance of intercourse to help you avoid game-time fumbles.
+As well, if you or a partner prefer not to withdraw soon after intercourse, that's okay with internal condoms in a way it isn't with external condoms, which are more likely to break or slip off when withdrawal doesn't happen soon, or if intercourse is something you continue after ejaculation.
+Internal condoms can be a bit tougher to find, so if you want to try them and are having a hard time finding them, check in with your local sexual health or family planning clinic.

 Have questions or want someone to walk you through all the steps of proper condom use so you can be sure you're doing it right?
 We've got your back: come on over to the message boards, or use our text service.
 We're happy to talk with you one-on-one.